Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Proofs of train-by-train v.s. train-by-validation (GD)

 By Lemma~\ref{lem:small_step_train} and Lemma~\ref{lem:diverge_train_GD}, we know the optimal step size must lie in $[1/L,\teta].$ We can also show $1/L< \teta< 3L,$ so $\etatr$ is a constant.
 To relate the empirical loss at $\etatr$ to the population loss.
-We prove a generalization result for step sizes within $[1/L,\teta].$ This serves as step 3 in Section~\ref{sec:strategy}.
+We prove a generalization result for step sizes within $[1/L,\teta].$ The following lemma is a formal version of Lemma~\ref{lem:genera_train_GD_informal}.
+This serves as step 3 in Section~\ref{sec:strategy}.
 The proof is deferred into Section~\ref{sec:large_train_GD2}.

 \begin{restatable} {lemma}{generaTrainGD} Suppose $\sigma$ is a large constant $c_1$.
 Assume $t\geq c_2,d\geq c_4$ for certain constants $c_2,c_4.$ With probability at least $1-m\expd-O(t+m)\expm,$

 for all $\eta\in[1/L,\teta],$ \end{restatable}